-Riparian vegetation was mostly introduced grasses and weeds among rushes and sedges
+- Riparian vegetation was mostly introduced grasses and weeds.

 About the location

-The river was given a fair rating because the site sampled showed moderate changes in ecosystem structure and some changes to the way the ecosystem functions.
-There was evidence of human disturbance, including poor riparian habitat, nutrient enrichment in spring and fine sediment deposition in a salt-affected watercourse in the region.
+The river was given a Poor rating because the site sampled showed evidence of major changes in ecosystem structure and moderate changes to the way the ecosystem functions.
+There was considerable evidence of human disturbance, including nutrient enrichment, fine sediment deposition, bank erosion and poor riparian habitat.

 Special environmental features